 Waitrose, a John Lewis Partnership brand, created an app to make Christmas shopping easier than ever.
 This beautifully designed advert offers a clear call to action.
 When scanning the QR code, consumers directly connect to the app for convenience.

 Starbucks shared a QR code of their app on Snapchat so consumers could have access to the app without having to download it to their phones.
 Their marketing strategy was to make things easier for consumers to drive sales, without pushing them too hard.
-Within 3 weeks 27% of visitors to the app (11,000) people had downloaded it through that exact channel.
+Within 3 weeks Retail Dive reported that 27% of visitors to the app, (11,000 people), had downloaded it through that exact channel.